 - Support the network of national nodes and their national activities

-- Develop the services portfolio providing both required technology and a monitoring
+- Develop the services portfolio providing both required technology and a monitoring system for services development

 - Maximise OPERAS’ impact in the ERA and at international level by extending it beyond its current scope and onboarding new members and countries in the infrastructure.

-The OPERAS-PLUS project started on September 1, 2022, has a duration of 36 months and runs from September 2022 to July 2025 under Grand Agreement Number 101079608 (https://cordis.europa.eu/project/id/101079608).
+The OPERAS-PLUS project started on September 1, 2022, has a duration of 36 months and runs from September 2022 to August 2025 under Grand Agreement Number 101079608 (https://cordis.europa.eu/project/id/101079608).
 It receives funding from the Horizon Europe framework Infra-Dev in order to support new ESFRI research infrastructure projects in their preparatory phase.
 The body of work will stand in the continuity of work already realised in the former projects (OPERAS-D, OPERAS-P, HIRMEOS) and collaborate with the running projects COESO, TRIPLE, and DIAMAS, and soon with other projects to come in 2023.

 OPERAS is pleased to participate in the Horizon Europe project called ‘Developing Institutional Open Access Publishing Models to Advance Scholarly Communication’ (DIAMAS), coordinated by OpenEdition, Aix-Marseille University.
 The 3-year project, which was awarded a grant of €3m, brings together 23 European organisations that will map out the landscape of Diamond Open Access publishing in the European Research Area and develop common standards, guidelines and practices for the Diamond publishing sector.
 The project partners will also formulate recommendations for research institutions to coordinate sustainable support for Diamond publishing activities across Europe.
 The main objective of the project is to deliver a Capacity Center for OA Diamond publishers to solve their main challenges.

-In this perspective, OPERAS leads a work package dedicated to the building of this capacity centre which will provide through a common access point different toolkits, training, communication channels to improve the quality of Institutional Publishing Service Providers (IPSPs).
+In this perspective, OPERAS leads a work package dedicated to the building of this capacity centre which will provide through a common access point different toolkits, training, and communication channels to improve the quality of Institutional Publishing Service Providers (IPSPs).